 Outdoor air pollution could cause 6 to 9 million premature deaths yearly by 2060 and cost between 1-5% of global GDP, according to OECD reports.
 The same report states evidence that suggests that the road transport sector is the leading cause with a share of approximately 50% of air pollution-related deaths in the European Union and the United States.

 Understanding the sources of air pollution is the first step in addressing the issue.
 Only then can you analyse, plan and implement strategies to improve air quality, bringing health & environmental benefits to the local area.

 That Can Help To Improve Air Quality

-Air quality sensors such as the AirDec from SWARCO, where the sensor is built into the infrastructure of a COMBIA traffic signal can measure weather data like rain intensity, humidity, air pressure and temperature as well as particulate matters (PM1.0, PM2.5, PM10) and harmful oxides such as (CO) (NO2) and (O3).
+Air quality sensors such as AirDec from SWARCO, where the sensors are built into the infrastructure of a COMBIA traffic signal can measure weather data like rain intensity, humidity, air pressure and temperature as well as particulate matters (PM1.0, PM2.5, PM10) and harmful oxides such as (CO) (NO2) and (O3).